ihavethatonvinyl/blog/content/essays/traffic-the-low-spark-of-high-heeled-boys.md

 - - -

-Nate Patrin is a native of St. Paul, Minnesota, who has been writing about music and its role in culture for over two decades.
+*Nate Patrin is a native of St. Paul, Minnesota, who has been writing about music and its role in culture for over two decades.
 His work has previously appeared in sites and publications including Pitchfork, Stereogum, Bandcamp Daily, City Pages, Maggot Brain, The Shfl, and many more.
-His first book, *Bring That Beat Back: How Sampling Built Hip-Hop*, was published by University of Minnesota Press in 2020.
-His second, *The Needle and the Lens: Pop Goes to the Movies from Rock 'n' Roll to Synthwave*, was also published by University of Minnesota Press in 2023, and has been nominated for a 2024 Minnesota Book Award.
-He can be found on Bluesky at [@natepatrin.bsky.social](https://bsky.app/profile/natepatrin.bsky.social)
+His first book, Bring That Beat Back: How Sampling Built Hip-Hop, was published by University of Minnesota Press in 2020.
+His second, The Needle and the Lens: Pop Goes to the Movies from Rock 'n' Roll to Synthwave, was also published by University of Minnesota Press in 2023, and has been nominated for a 2024 Minnesota Book Award.
+He can be found on Bluesky at [@natepatrin.bsky.social](https://bsky.app/profile/natepatrin.bsky.social)*